-Block/Word Record block errors / word errors.

-T1X1 Detection of anomalies and defects to T1X1 (ANSI).

-BELL Detection of anomalies and defects to GR-253 (Bellcore).

-RDI enhanced "On / Off" switch for "RDI enhanced".
+Bit Block/Word Record bit errors.
+Record block errors / word errors.
+T1X1 BELL RDI enhanced Detection of anomalies and defects to T1X1 (ANSI).
+Detection of anomalies and defects to GR-253 (Bellcore).
+"On / Off" switch for "RDI enhanced".
 If detection of anomalies and defects to GR-253 (Bellcore) is active, the switch activates "RDI enhanced" evaluation.
-This selection is not required for T1X1 measurements can be selected for DS3 and DS3 PLCP mappings.
+This selection is not required for T1X1 (ANSI) evaluation as detection is automatic.
+Select measurements The "Select measurement" dialog window opens.
+Various measurements can be selected for DS3 and DS3 PLCP mappings.
+Beep on Anomalies/ On / off toggle for "Beep on Anomalies/Defects".
+Defects If the toggle is on, any anomalies and / or defects occurring during a measurement will be signaled by a beep.
+1 in proparation